PushpakVootla21/Metadata-driven-data-migration-pipeline-using-ADF/README.md

 3. Enter your server name (e.g., `adf-sqlserver-demo.database.windows.net`), admin username, and password.
 4. Click **Connect**.

+### 3.1.
+Create Tables in Azure SQL Database

+After connecting to your Azure SQL Server using Azure Data Studio:

+1. Open Azure Data Studio and connect to your Azure SQL Server.
+2. Select or create a database (e.g., `CloudDemoDB`).
+3. Open the `scripts/Table Scripts.sql` file from this repository.
+4. Run the script to create the required tables in your Azure SQL Database.

+> **Tip:** Ensure the table structure matches your on-premises SQL Server for seamless data migration.

 ---

 ### 4. Set Up Database in On-Prem SQL Server & Connect with SSMS